Over the last few years I’ve written an annual post to celebrate my birthday.

 And suddenly there’s not enough of it.

 Suddenly time becomes too precious to waste, especially on things like commuting and joyless day jobs.
-The problem is in order to gain more time to do the things you love, you have to make things called choices and decisions.
+The problem is to gain time to do the things you love, you have to make things called choices and decisions.

 F#@k.
 Those things are hard!